where it all began

 We are Jamie & Morgan Molitor from construction2style and this is a new branch of our brand.
-Over six years ago we found out that Morgan’s little brother, Noah Bergland, was running a multi-state drug conspiracy and was sentenced to 10 years in federal prison.
-Prison has now become our new normal.
-It hasn’t been the best vacations, but what we didn’t expect to learn over these six years is about how many good, good people are behind those bars.
-We’ve heard one too many stories that shook us to the core and decided let’s do something about it!
-So we created reslience2reform for people like Noah and so many others (not only people on the inside but outside too) who are going through something or have went through something, and/or/yet want to improve their situation.
+Over six years ago, Morgan’s little brother, Noah Bergland was sentenced to 10 years in federal prison for running a multi-state drug conspiracy.
+Prison became our new normal.
+Going to see him wasn't the best of vacations, but what we didn’t expect was how many good, good people are behind those bars.
+We’ve heard one too many stories that shook us to the core and we wanted to share them!
+So we created reslience2reform for people like Noah and so many others (not only people on the inside but outside, too) who are going through something or have gone through something, and/or/yet want to improve their situation.
 They want to be SOMEONE better!
 This is what this platform is all about.
 Supporting, building, educating, having a helping hand, and want to live a life.
 If this is you or you know someone, and don’t know where to start...resilience2reform is where you start.
 No judgments here.

 When I was at the depths of my addiction I knew I could do better.
 I knew I wanted to stop.
 But I couldn’t.
 I guess I didn’t know how or where to start. resilience2reform will be where you start.

 I had many options for which way I could turn, but they all seemed unbearable at the time…shameful, I guess.
 I am not one that wants to drag people to change because the majority of the time it’s time wasted, but I want the information to be available for when the person is ready.
 It never hurts to extend the olive branch to someone who is hurting, because even if they don’t act immediately, they will in due time.
 You don’t have to be in prison or an addict to contribute to this platform, it is much more.